S-35

 Plain Language

-Before using electronic monitoring (alone or with an ADS), an employer must have an independent impact assessment conducted.
-The assessment must be completed within one year before use (or within six months of the statute's effective date for existing monitoring).
-The auditor must be independent with no financial or legal conflicts.
-The assessment must evaluate data protection practices, identify allowable purposes, describe potential legal violations and mitigation steps, and assess negative impacts on employee privacy and job quality.
-The five-year look-back independence requirement for auditors is unusually strict.
+Employers may not use electronic monitoring (alone or with an ADS) unless the monitoring has been independently assessed.
+The impact assessment must be conducted within one year before use (or within six months of the effective date for existing monitoring), by an independent, impartial party free of financial or legal conflicts.
+It must evaluate data protection and security practices, identify the allowable purpose, describe how monitoring could violate applicable law and what steps to prevent violations, and assess whether monitoring may negatively affect employees' privacy and job quality.

 Statutory Text